UU Service Committee

 - environmental justice

 Our Task Force educates children and adults at JUC about the work of the UUSC through programs, movies, and trips abroad to visit partner organizations.
-The UUSC Task Force raises money to support the work of UUSC through memberships, sales of fair trade coffee, and holiday cards.
+The UUSC Task Force raises money to support the work of UUSC through memberships, as well as a dedicated church budget line.
 We also support a scholarship program for Guatemalan children impoverished by civil war.
-For more information on the Guatemalan scholarship fund, including how to donate, go to www.uuguatemalascholarship.com.

 Partners for Guatemalan Scholarships